Kristina01111000/Drws_site/README.md

 - update resume with this project
 - ssl not working in chrome of safari
 	- err cert authority invalid
+	- ask inmotion to fix it, currently can't login
 - change default user image -https://www.peepso.com/documentation/assets-overrides-customizing-peepso-images/
 	- explains how to do it, need to figure out the default images we want